Welcome to Baltimore

 Along with being home to museums and science centers galore, plus great pubs, restaurants and nightlife, the harbor is within walking distance of major music and sports venues like Camden Yards and M&T Bank Stadium.
 And, for even more fun, Inner Harbor water taxis connect you to great live music venues, art galleries, and other attractions in nearby neighborhoods like Fells Point, Canton, and Fort McHenry.

-Inner Harbor is all that.
-Plus, next-door neighborhood Otterbein is home to Stay Alfred travel apartments that are conveniently located within easy walking distance.
-Here’s the rundown on great stuff to do and see in the Inner Harbor.
+Yeah, Inner Harbor is all that.
+Here’s the complete rundown on great stuff to do and see in the area.
 Anchors away!

 Inner Harbor Historic Sites, Museums, and More

-From historic ships to aquarium sharks, planetariums to dinosaurs (well, full-size fossils), Inner Harbor, Baltimore’s best site-seeing locale, has no shortage of cool things to check out, all within walking distance of each other and your Stay Alfred travel apartment.
+From historic ships to aquarium sharks, planetariums to dinosaurs (well, full-size fossils), Inner Harbor, Baltimore’s best site-seeing locale, has no shortage of cool things to check out.
 Home to Maryland Science Center, the National Aquarium, and the Top of the World Observation Level’s panoramic Charm City views, it’s hard to beat Inner Harbor as a destination neighborhood.
 Here are some major sites and must-sees.

 Experience a bit of nautical history at the Historic Ships in Baltimore exhibit, which features retired military boats, a submarine, a museum and a 130-year-old lighthouse on the mouth of the Patapsco River.
 Kids and budding naval historians alike will love boarding the impeccably maintained, 1850s-era USS Constellation, and enjoy hearing about life on the USS Torsk submarine.
 The museum also houses intriguing marine artifacts, materials, and stories illuminating over 200 years of naval and maritime history.
 Truly a boatload of fun!